 Unlike a private home, selling your multi-family property involves several people, depending on the number of units.
-Sellers must put a great deal of consideration into the transaction to ensure they aren’t crossing any legal lines regarding the laws, rules, and regulations of New Jersey by which multi-family property owners must abide.
+Sellers must put great consideration into the transaction to ensure they aren’t crossing any legal lines regarding the laws, rules, and regulations of New Jersey by which multi-family property owners must abide.
 Failure to do so can be extremely costly.

 We will cover five tips for selling your multi-family property in New Jersey